pouchdb/pouchdb/CONTRIBUTING.md

 This works because `npm run dev` does not start up the pouchdb-server itself (only `npm test` does).

+### Testing the in-memory adapter

+`pouchdb-server` uses the `--in-memory` flag to use MemDOWN.
+To enable this, set

+    SERVER_ADAPTER=memory

+Whereas on the client this is configured using `PouchDB.defaults()`, so you can enable it like so:

+    LEVEL_ADAPTER=memdown

+The value is a comma-separated list of key values, where the key-values are separated by colons.

 ### Testing Pouch in a shell

 For quick debugging, you can run an interactive Node shell with the `PouchDB` variable already available: